Career Online High School

 The California State Library is currently accepting applications from California public libraries to participate in the Career Online High School Program.

-Career Online High School is an educational service offered by Gale, a part of Cengage Learning, which offers adults the opportunity to earn an accredited high school diploma and credentialed career certificate at the same time.
+Career Online High Schools is an educational service offered by Smart Horizons Career Online Education, which offers adults the opportunity to earn an accredited high school diploma and credentialed career certificate at the same time.
 In this program offered by the California State Library, libraries receive support to offer free COHS scholarships in their communities.
-There are currently 42 California public libraries participating in the program.
 Please see the project information and requirements below.

 Before you apply: Read the Project Information and Requirements document carefully.